d48/character-generator/README.md

 # Todo

-* Add tests and explore cypress for e2e/functional tests
+* Add tests so there is 100% coverage

 # Roadmap

 * Set up changelog and automatic versioning: https://github.com/semantic-release/semantic-release
-* Make repo have 100% code coverage
 * Add Redux
 * Convert to TypeScript
 * Dynamically create 2 columns of attributes